High-level CLI for Git

 set via CLI

-To put Git Town into offline mode, execute the git town offline command.
+To put Git Town into offline mode, run git town offline.

 Git metadata